Business Management BA (Hons) (with Foundation Year)

 Year Three

-Students will take on more strategic, global and contemporary perspectives in the final year.
-They will also undertake a research project/dissertation on an organisational issue of their choice.
-At this point, the course will adopt a more strategic lens, through which to consider the nature and scope of business and management in an ever changing, increasingly global and dynamic context.
+In the final year, students adopt more strategic, global, and contemporary perspectives.
+They also undertake a research project or dissertation on an organisational issue of their choice.
+At this stage, the course takes a strategic lens to explore the nature and scope of business and management in an ever-changing, increasingly global, and dynamic context.

-Both academic and professional competence will be refined in the final year.
-Critical evaluation is a key component at this level of study and this will lay the foundations for reflective thinkers and practitioners.
-The undertaking of an individual research project or dissertation will help students develop a proactive mind-set that will prepare them for the world of work or further study.
-Topics covered in the third year include:
+Both academic and professional competencies are refined in the final year.
+Critical evaluation becomes central, helping students develop as reflective thinkers and practitioners.
+Completing an individual research project or dissertation also fosters a proactive mindset, preparing students for the workplace or further study.

 Management Strategy